crytic/optik/README.md

 Optik allows to run the [Echidna](https://github.com/crytic/echidna) smart-contract fuzzer in _hybrid_ mode.
 It basically couples Echidna with the [Maat](https://github.com/trailofbits/maat) symbolic executor that replays the Echidna corpus and extends it with new inputs that increase coverage.

-`hybrid-echidna` starts with several _incremental seeding_ steps, where it seeds the corpus with short transactions sequences obtained by [Slither](https://github.com/crytic/slither)'s dataflow analysis, and uses symbolic execution more intensely to solve new inputs.
+`hybrid-echidna` starts with several <i>incremental seeding</i> steps, where it seeds the corpus with short transactions sequences obtained by [Slither](https://github.com/crytic/slither)'s dataflow analysis, and uses symbolic execution more intensely to solve new inputs.
 The sequence length is incremented at each seeding step.
 Once it reaches a certain length threshold, `hybrid-echidna` falls back into its normal mode, starts to limit the number of symbolic inputs to solve, and stops using dataflow analysis for seeding the corpus.

 ### Usage